Freescape: Interaction

 Games used the Freescape Command Language ('FCL'), an early in-game scripting language, to add interactive elements to Freescape worlds.
 Scripts may be set to run constantly for the entire world or run constantly for a certain area, or may be attached to individual objects where they will be run once if the object is shot, activated or collided with.
 Versions of Freescape for the Amiga, Atari ST and PC also supported 'animators', which were FCL programs that use a few extra instructions to create on-screen animations.

 Software using the Freescape engine

+Software titles using the Freescape engine: